Bibles and Reference Material

 The “Shipping Address” refers to the address where your order will be shipped to by the South African Post Office via normal post.

 How long will delivery of my order take?

-- We use the South African Post Office and delivery normally takes less than 6 days.
+- We use the South African Post Office by default and the Post Office should send you a notice that the parcel is at the post office.
+This normally takes less than 6 days.
 As a rule, we send you the tracking number of the parcel.

-- If postage is via the South African Post Office, you could call Track & Trace at 086 011 1502 or here to find out what the status of your parcel is.
+- If postage is via the South African Post Office, you could call Track & Trace at 086 011 1502 or here or here to find out what the status of your parcel is.

-- On your request and at an additional cost, we use Aramex couriers, which has a next day delivery in urban areas, but the bag Aramex supply is not very large, i.e. not more than 3 copies of The Scriptures fit in the bag.
+- On your request and at an additional cost, we use Aramex couriers, which has a next day delivery in urban areas, but the bag Aramex supply is not very large, i.e. not more than 3 copies of the normal size of The Scriptures fit in the bag.

 - Should you wish to use another courier, please arrange with the courier company directly.

 If a product is found to be mis-addressed by Qodesh Books then Qodesh Books shall be responsible for the re-delivery, replacement or refunding of the product.
 If the customer is found to have given an incorrect or insufficient address, then Qodesh Books will not refund or resend the product and all responsibility for correcting delivery will be borne by the customer.

 Delivery by a courier company must be arranged by yourself.